The New Moon In Cancer Wants You To Get Sentimental

-The first new moon of summer is here and on July 5 at 6:57 p.m.
-ET, the new moon in Cancer wants us to get sentimental.
-Although it sounds easy in theory, Cancer is a zodiac sign that takes time to embrace novel ideas, experiences, and relationships.
-Once the crab does, they’ll reveal a bright, hot heart full of love, loyalty, and creativity.
-Cancers do things in their own time, so be patient during this lunation because it could take a minute to see our lives evolve for the better — but they certainly will.
+The first new moon of summer is here and on 5th July at 11:57 p.m., the new moon in Cancer wants us to get sentimental.
+Although it sounds easy in theory, Cancer is a zodiac sign that takes time to embrace novel ideas, experiences and relationships.
+Once the crab does, they’ll reveal a bright, hot heart full of love, loyalty and creativity.
+Cancers do things in their own time so be patient during this lunation because it could take a minute to see our lives evolve for the better — but they certainly will.

 AdvertisementADVERTISEMENT